Are pension benefits taxable?

 Understanding IRA and 401(k) Accounts

-Though slightly different from employer funded pensions, 401(k) accounts receive similar treatment.
-Any employer matching funds and pre-tax funds withheld from your paycheck are fully taxable.
-Any contributions you make after taxes are not taxable.
+401(k)s: Though slightly different from employer-funded pensions, 401(k) accounts receive similar treatment to those pensions.
+Any employer matching funds and pre-tax funds withheld from your paycheck are fully taxable, while any contributions you make using after tax dollars are not taxable.

-If you are receiving pension benefits from an individual retirement account (IRA), they are not taxable because IRAs are funded through after-tax contributions.
-Once you retire, IRA benefits are generally taxable in the year you receive them.
-Similar to pension recipients, IRA holders that begin to make withdrawals before age fifty nine and a half will have to pay a ten percent early withdrawal penalty.
-However, the additional ten percent tax may not apply if the withdrawals are made after separation from employment in or after the year the recipient reaches age fifty five.
+And also similar to pensions, there is an early-withdrawal (basically early retirement) penalty.
+IRA holders who begin to make withdrawals before age fifty-nine-and-a-half will have to pay a ten percent (10%) early withdrawal penalty.
+However, the additional ten percent tax may not apply if the withdrawals are made after separation from employment (whether retiring or being terminated or laid off) in or after the year the recipient reaches age fifty-five.